The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 • research organisations that are exploring new ways to create low carbon liquid fuels

-• our industrial focus on sustainable aviation fuel (SAF), biodiesel and bioethanol — Australia aims to become a major exporter of low carbon liquid fuels — including SAF.
+• industrial focus on sustainable aviation fuel (SAF), biodiesel and bioethanol — Australia aims to become an exporter of low carbon liquid fuels — including SAF.

 Australia is a natural producer of low carbon liquid fuels.